 What varicose veins are and why they occur

-Veins carry blood from the feet to the heart, on a journey that defies gravity, thanks to their own system of valves that push the blood flow.
-But if the walls of the veins are weak, often due to genetic inheritance, the veins dilate, causing blood to pool.
+Veins carry blood from the feet to the heart, in a journey that defies gravity, thanks to their own system of valves that push the blood flow.
+But if the vein walls are weak, often due to genetic inheritance, the veins dilate, causing blood to pool.
 There are two types of varicose veins:

-- Superficial: Known as spider veins or, in medical terms, telangiectasias.
+- Superficial: Known as spider veins or medically, telangiectasias.
 Although unsightly, they are usually not very problematic but beware, because they are a warning from your body.
 It is telling you that something is not circulating quite right.

-- Trunk: the true varicose veins.
+- Trunk: the actual varicose veins.
 Of various sizes and shades.
 They have a wrinkled cord-like appearance and can be more or less pronounced.

 - Congenital: The valves are defective due to genetic reasons.